EleutherAI/website/content-blog/announcing-20B.md

 categories: ["Announcement"]
 ---

-**As of <date datetime="2022-02-09">February 9, 2022</date>, GPT-NeoX-20B checkpoints are available for [download from The Eye](https://mystic.the-eye.eu/public/AI/models/GPT-NeoX-20B) under Apache 2.0.** More in-depth information on GPT-NeoX-20B can be found in our [preliminary technical report](http://eaidata.bmk.sh/data/GPT_NeoX_20B.pdf).
+**As of <date datetime="2022-02-09">February 9, 2022</date>, GPT-NeoX-20B checkpoints are available for [download from The Eye](https://the-eye.eu/public/AI/models/GPT-NeoX-20B) under Apache 2.0.** More in-depth information on GPT-NeoX-20B can be found in the [associated technical report on arXiv](https://arxiv.org/abs/2204.06745).

 Looking for a demo?
-Try GPT-NeoX-20B via CoreWeave and Anlatan's new inference service, <a href="https://goose.ai/" title="We're dead serious, that is actually what it is called.">GooseAI</a>!
+Try GPT-NeoX-20B via CoreWeave and Anlatan's inference service, <a href="https://goose.ai/" title="We're dead serious, that is actually what it is called.">GooseAI</a>!

 ---